Photo: Stadtarchiv Kiel [CC BY-SA 3.0 de (https://creativecommons.org/licenses/by-sa/3.0/de/deed.en)], via Wikimedia Commons

 # 4 – Better By You, Better Than Me

-Continuing with our top 10 Spooky Tooth songs list we turn once again to the bands great second album Spooky Two.
+Continuing with our list of the top 10 Spooky Tooth songs, we turn to the band’s fantastic second album, Spooky Two.
 The song “Better by You, Better than Me” was issued as the seventh track on the album.
-“Better by You, Better than Me,” was composed by Gary Wright.
+“Better by You, Better than Me” was composed by Gary Wright.

 # 3 – That Was Only Yesterday

-Three out of the top four Spooky Tooth songs that appears on this list were released on the band’s second album Spooky Two.
+Three of the top four Spooky Tooth songs on this list were released on the band’s second album, Spooky Two.
 If you intend on buying only one Spooky Tooth record, Spooky Two is the one to get.
-The song “That Was Only Yesterday,” was issued as the sixth track on the album.
-The song was written by Gary Wright.
+The song “That Was Only Yesterday” was issued as the sixth track on the album.
+Gary Wright wrote the song.

 # 2 – Evil Woman

-The great Spooky Tooth song “Evil Women,” is not to be confused with the Electric Light Orchestra song “Evil Women.”
+The great Spooky Tooth song “Evil Woman” is not to be confused with the Electric Light Orchestra song “Evil Woman.”
 They are two completely different songs.
-Spooky Tooth’s “Evil Women ,”was issued on Spooky Two.
+Spooky Tooth’s “Evil Woman” was issued on Spooky Two.
+This one is pretty heavy.
+We love how the Hammaon organ at the song’s introduction leads into the iconic guitar riffs.

 # 1 – The Mirror